laramt/mail-sender/README.md

 ```bash
   git clone https://github.com/laramt/mail-sender
   ````
-2. Open the backend folder in your preferred IDE.
+2. Open the folder in your preferred IDE.
 <br></br>
-4. Configure the application properties:
+4. Configure the application properties file:

   - Open the `application.properties` file located in the src/main/resources directory.
   - Update the necessary configuration properties such as the database connection details, server port, etc., based on your environment.